nez0b/bigdft-drug-design/bigdft/postprocessing/Wannier-localization/README.md

 - `n_plot` is the number of cube files you want to generate.

 **Example:**
-To generate the first 10 Wannier functions from the file `1b_2ASP_u.mat`, run:
+To generate the cube files for the first 10 Wannier functions from the file `1b_2ASP_u.mat`, run:
 ```bash
 ./plot_wann_fun.x 1b_2ASP 10
 ```